 Plague is a life-threatening disease.
-If you have been exposed to rodents or fleas, or if you have visited a region where plague is known to occur, contact your doctor immediately if you develop symptoms of plague.
+If you have been exposed to rodents or fleas, or if you have visited a region where plague is known to occur, and you develop symptoms of plague, contact your doctor immediately.

 When you visit the doctor, emergency room, or anywhere else where others are present, wear a surgical mask to prevent spreading the disease.

-If your doctor suspects you may have plague, he or she will look for the presence of the bacteria in your body.
+If your doctor suspects you may have plague, they will check for the presence of the bacteria in your body.

 A blood test can reveal if you have septicemic plague.
 To check for bubonic plague, your doctor will use a needle to take a sample of the fluid in your swollen lymph nodes.
 To check for pneumonic plague, fluid will be extracted from your airways by a tube that is inserted down your nose or mouth and down your throat.
 This is called an endoscopy.